 Good business requires positive and professional relationships between employees.
-Offending colleagues, even by mistake, can destroy a work relationship forever.
+Offending colleagues, even by mistake, can destroy a working relationship forever.
 It’s important for employers to ensure that such problems are averted before they happen.

 Offensive behavior can cause high levels of stress and lower employee morale.
-Even if the employee doesn’t report the incident, the resentment could still continue to build up.
+Even if the employee doesn’t report the incident, the resentment could continue to build up.
 Such resentment can create issues that are difficult to resolve.

-In this article, let us explore the benefits of a harassment free workplace.
+In this article, let us explore the benefits of a harassment-free workplace.

-Here are five benefits of a harassment free workplace.
+Here are five benefits of a harassment-free workplace.

-- Employees’ focus on their work is higher in a harassment free workplace than in a workplace that’s riddled with harassment issues.
+- Employees’ focus on their work is higher in a harassment-free workplace than in a workplace that’s riddled with harassment issues.
 Moreover, cooperation among employees is better in a harmonious work environment.
 Such workplaces also enjoy good employee-client relationships.

-- In a harassment free workplace, employees trust their employers more.
+- In a harassment-free workplace, employees trust their employers more.
 They prefer to use internal channels for addressing their grievances.
 Rather than filing a complaint with the authorities directly, they would approach the employer first.

 - The cost of litigation,